Are you suffering with ankle or foot pain?

 - Fractured Metatarsals: This injury has been suffered by a number of high profile football players and sports people.
 It is a common overuse injury in runners and injury prevention techniques are needed to avoid it.

-- Achilles Tendonitis: Another problem is an overuse injury to the achilles tendon.
-Due to repeated stress this can lead to the deterioration of the tendon.
+- Achilles Tendinopathy: Due to repeated stress and a spike in use this can lead to the deterioration of the tendon.
+This pathology is extremely common in runners.

 How can physiotherapy help your foot and ankle?